 Contact your local Community Action Agency to make an appointment to apply for LIHEAP.
 You can use the "Where to Apply" link to the right to locate the appropriate Community Action Agency for your county.
 You may also call 1-877-411-9276.

-If your household’s combined income for the 30 days prior to application (gross income, before taxes are deducted) is at or below 200% of the federal poverty (up from 150% last year), level as shown in the chart below, you may be eligible to receive assistance.
+If your household's combined income for the 30 days prior to application (gross income, before taxes are deducted) is at or below 200% of the federal poverty level*, as shown in the chart below, you may be eligible to receive assistance.
 If you rent, and your heat and/or electric is included in the rent, your rent must be greater than 30% of your income in order to be eligible to receive assistance.

 2020 Federal Poverty Guidelines for 200% of Poverty for 2021 Program Year